ikono

 And Breathe

 This film is choreographed and performed by the award-winning Kesha Raithatha and combines contemporary and Kathak movement to embody the conflicts of over-consumption versus preservation.
 The films explores the effect of carbon emissions and their apocalyptic impact on humanity and the earth underpinned by a score by Annie Mahtani.
 For the sake of future generations, And Breathe…challenges us to go back to basics, to pass on and use intergenerational skills that help to prevent climate change through lower consumption and replacement practices to put back what we take out.
-Directed by Sima Gonsai with movement director Karen Wood.

 Duration : 6m